 How to approach the prospect of rebuilding

 I was recently asked about the biggest problems we saw while restoring the 100-year-old flour mill that is now Skipio headquarters.
-I immediately thought of a big wall on the west side of the building.
+I immediately thought of a big wall on the west side of the building and our rebuilding process.

-I was devastated!
+I felt devastated!
 Here was this 100-plus-year-old brick in shambles, totally ruined… Then the roof started collapsing.
 An absolute disaster.

-The city then said we couldn’t do anything with the wall until we could show them a specific plan, an architectural plan done with a structural engineer, of how we were going to proceed.
+The city then said we couldn’t do anything with the wall until we showed them a specific plan, an architectural plan done with a structural engineer, of how we planned to proceed.

 After months of going back and forth with the city to get our plan approved, we finally rebuilt the wall.
 And when we updated the roof, we added dormers to let in natural light.
-Not only did we have a stronger, more attractive wall, what was once a dark space with little natural light was now both welcoming and usable.
+Not only did we build a stronger, more attractive wall, a once dark space with little natural light turned into both a welcoming and usable room.